+EQUIPMENT/OTHER

+(2) GSA 4x4 Pickups 6,500

+Miscellaneous Costs

-STAFF (1) Seasonal (April-October) GS-5 Ranger EQUIPMENT/OTHER (2) GSA 4x4 Pickups 6,500 Miscellaneous Costs 7,500 Purchase/install 4 vault toilets, 2 at trailhead and 2 at Loma Boat Launch (one-time cost) Total estimate, one time costs\$16,500Total estimate, annual costs\$45,800
+Purchase/install 4 vault toilets, 2 at trailhead and

+2 at Loma boat launch (one-time cost) 4,000

+Purchase raft and related equipment (one-time cost) 2,500

+Enhance radio system (one-time cost) 10,000

+Total estimate, one time costs 16,500

+Total estimate, annual costs\$ 45.800

-This alternative does not propose a significant change in development, operation costs, or land acquisition.
+This alternative does not represent significant impacts in terms of development, operation costs, or land acquisition.
 A small negative economic impact would result from eventually precluding hunting, grazing, and mining.
 An effective marketing program could generate an increase in tourism (and tourism expenditures) of 10 to 20 percent.
+Recreation visits to the monument totaled 374,735 in 1988, so each 1 percent increase is the equivalent of about 4,000 visits.
 Even an increase of 5 percent (as shown in the following table) would result in a net positive impact.